2 Days in Heraklion: Enjoy an Amazing City Break in Crete

 From 10 to 15 min. (max.
 25 min. under heavy traffic)

-Reach the new Bus Station of Heraklion, walk past it and just around the corner, cross the street.
+Reach the new Bus Station of Heraklion, walk past it, and just around the corner, cross the street.

 At the gas station, you will see a wooden booth.
 This is where you take the bus to the Airport (Bus number 1).
-The bus coming from the airport to the city stops right across the street.
+The bus from the airport to the city stops across the street.

 Bus Station Heraklion, ticket fees.

-Buy the ticket either on the vending machine (€ 1,20) or on the bus (€ 2,00).
+Buy the ticket on the vending machine (€ 1,20) or bus (€ 2,00).

 Bus tickets, Heraklion, Crete.